Exploring the Use of Large Language Models for Reference-Free Text Quality Evaluation: An Empirical Study: Limitations

 We primarily assess the reliability of metrics based on their correlation with human scores.
 However, it should be noted that the consistency between scores annotated by different raters may not always be high in certain datasets.
 Hence, the correlation with human ratings may not always reflect the performance of metrics appropriately.

 \item \textbf{Coverage of Texts}

-We only conducted experiments on four text generation tasks.
-Besides, in part of the experiments we only validated a subset of the data to reduce costs, which may have introduced some degree of bias into the results.
+We only conducted experiments on four text-generation tasks.
 Additionally, the quality distribution of the evaluated texts may be non-uniform, potentially lacking in extremely high-quality texts.
 Even if a metric performs well in evaluating a set of low-quality texts, it does not necessarily imply the same level of discrimination for high-quality texts, and vice versa.
 Furthermore, our evaluation has been limited to short texts, omitting the consideration of long-text generation.

 \item \textbf{Coverage of Models}